Logos-Lu/Logos-Lu/README.md

-- 👋 Hi, I’m Jingzhong Lu
 - 👀 I’m interested in ecology of soil animals
-- 🌱 I’m currently learning mites
+- 🌱 I’m currently learning more mites
 - 💞️ I’m looking to collaborate on global mites
 - 📫 How to reach me: twitter @logos_lu